nuagenetworks/nuagenetworks.github.io/_posts/2016-04-25-Nuage R4 Stateful Firewalling.md

 _Stateful_ ACL inspection is the natural successor of using _reflexive_ rules.
 As such, when you perform an upgrade from 3.2 to 4.0, any reflexive ACL rules will automatically be promoted to stateful.

-If you use the `VSPK` or the API, you stil have the possibility of using the `v3_2` version inside your scripts while working with a 4.0 environment.
+If you use the `VSPK` or the API, you still have the possibility of using the `v3_2` version inside your scripts while working with a 4.0 environment.
 When you create a `IngressACLEntryTemplate` or `EgressACLEntryTemplate`, the `reflexive` property of `v3_2` will be translated to the `stateful` property in the VSD.

 If you decide to upgrade your scripts to `v4_0`, please pay attention to your scripts: the `reflexive` property will not be accepted anymore and you have to specify a value for the `stateful` property instead.